how to make a DIY upholstery…

 3. burlap is neutral

 We cut out pieces to match the removed upholstery that we saved to use as templates.
-Piece by piece, the settee came back together, and then the new cording and nailhead trim were attached at the very end.
+Piece by piece, the settee came back together, and then the new cording and nailhead trim was attached at the very end.

 And here’s Blue today.
 Now he’s hot.
 Hot & settee.